Esteban J. Quiñones

 As a Predoctoral Trainee at the Center for Demography and Ecology, I received funding from the National Institute for Child Health and Human Development (NICHD-T32).
 I was also a Fellow with the Science and Medicine Graduate Research Scholars (SciMed GRS).
 My principal advisor in Agricultural and Applied Economics was Bradford L. Barham while my advisor at the Center for Demography and Ecology was Jenna Nobles.

-My job market paper is entitled Anticipatory Migration and Local Labor Responses to Rural Climate Shocks [pdf].
+My job market paper was Anticipatory Migration and Local Labor Responses to Rural Climate Shocks [pdf].
 It focuses on ex ante migration adaptation and local labor reallocations to extreme temperature events for rural households from agricultural communities in Mexico.